nikitavoloboev/data/docs/anki/anki.md

 - [How to Remember Anything using Anki (2023)](https://rachel.fast.ai/posts/2023-02-21-anki/)
 - [Anki Helper](https://github.com/MarcusXavierr/anki-helper) - Track new words you learn in a foreign language and add them to Anki for further practice and memorization.
 - [Anki CLI](https://github.com/julien-sobczak/anki-cli) - CLI to automate Anki notes/flashcards creation.
+- [Autoanki](https://github.com/chenlijun99/autoanki) - Set of tools and libraries that streamline the learning experience with Anki.